BTC-denominated contract controls

 Architecture

-What happens if someone tries to breach the floor?
+What happens if someone tries to bypass the agreement?

 The transaction does not pause for an approval meeting.
 It fails.
-Huddle's core protection is a refusal path: fees, settlement, emergency functions, and withdrawals cannot proceed when the resulting bond value would fall below the original principal.
+Huddle's core protection is a refusal path: unauthorized fees, settlement, emergency actions, and withdrawals cannot proceed unless the contract's signer and lifecycle rules are satisfied.

 Contract invariant